 1983 – The Trust highlights the dangers of acid rain and calls for action to combat it.

 1984 – Dr David Bellamy opens the Falls of Clyde Visitor Centre.

-1990 – HRH The Prince of Wales becomes the Trust’s new Patron.
+1990 – The Duke of Rothesay becomes the Trust’s new Patron.
 At this time, the Trust has 84 reserves, 50 full-time staff, 150 trainees and 8,800 members.
 The Trust’s headquarters move to Cramond House.

 1992 – Jupiter Urban Wildlife Centre in Grangemouth is opened by Magnus Magnusson.